-The depth of his voice grows my love.
+The depth of his voice, and now its memory grows my love.

 I have read story after story about loss and grief, and although I know they exist, it is rare to hear one like mine.
-I am a lucky woman, terrifically blessed; my first love was a bear of a man who wisely advised, hugged and had my back for fifty years.
+I am a lucky woman, terrifically blessed: my first love was a bear of a man who wisely advised, had my back and held me close for fifty years.
 He didn’t always understand what made me tick, but he campaigned for my happiness and by the grace of his nature, he accepted me as I was, and that, my people, was his greatest gift.
-By the time the mountain of a body that housed him collapsed at 85 years, I realized with clarity and unusual peace of mind, that he had given me everything he had to give over the lifetime we shared; there was no need for grasping, no need for gluttony, no need for anything more.
-It may sound crude, but quite simply: I had had enough.
+By the time the mountain of a body that housed him collapsed at 85 years, I realized with clarity and unusual peace of mind, that he had given me everything he had to give over the lifetime we shared– there was no need for grasping, no need for gluttony, no need for anything more.
+It may sound crude, but quite simply: I was blessed and I knew it: I had had enough.

-While it might seem like ‘stay cool’ was tailor-made for such intensity as mine, to this day, I believe my father summoned the last ounce of his strength: to talk to himself.
-Right before he died, he inadvertently revealed his technique and taught his very last student, his daughter, the secret to his legendary calm.
+Postscript: While it might seem like ‘stay cool’ was tailor-made for such intensity as mine, to this day, I believe my father summoned the last ounce of his strength: to remind and talk to himself.
+In the last few days of his long life, he inadvertently revealed his personal technique and taught his very last student, his loving daughter, the secret to his legendary calm.

-Check out this post on Huffington Post, re-titled as The Secret to My Father’s Legendary Calm.
+Check out this post on Huffington Post, The Secret to My Father’s Legendary Calm.

 FAN THE FLAMES: One of my father’s passions was entrepreneurship.
 How he would have loved to see me work out a plan to make a living from my art.